mawenlong2016/DeepSATA/README.md

 python ../../crossPredictDeepSATA.py --Filename 4_example.fasta --Reference pig --MEME 4_TF_meme.txt --Case pig --CPU 5 --Flag example.fasta
 ```
 **Note**: Currently, only pig, mouse, cattle, chicken are support.
 More species will be supported in the next updated DeepSATA. <br>
+**Note**: Due to the file size limitation, we cannot upload the pre-trained best model for pig, mouse, cattle, and chicken, which are necessary in cross-species prediction of DeepSATA/species/data.
+Users can train the model by themselves following the instruction of DeepSATA/DeepSATA_workflow.py, or request these models via email: mawenlong_nwsuaf@163.com.<br>

 ## Ask questions
-Please use [DeepSATA/issues]([https://github.com/cma2015/DeepGS/issues](https://github.com/mawenlong2016/DeepSATA/issues)) for how to use DeepSATA and reporting bugs.
+Please use [DeepSATA/issues](https://github.com/mawenlong2016/DeepSATA/issues) for how to use DeepSATA and reporting bugs.